sabr5840/reverse_guess_a_number/README.md

 ## Introduction

-As part of my coursework, I'm tasked with developing a reverse version of the "Guess the Number" game.
-In this twist on the classic game, the computer is the one making guesses, attempting to determine the number I have in mind.
-My role is to provide feedback on each guess by indicating whether it's too low, too high, or correct.
+In this coursework project, I have developed a reverse version of the traditional "Guess the Number" game.
+Unlike the classic variant, this game features the computer as the guesser, tasked with identifying the secret number I have in mind.
+My role is to guide the computer's guesses by indicating whether each guess is too low, too high, or correct.

-This initial iteration focuses on creating a basic user interface and interaction logic without incorporating a sophisticated guessing algorithm.
-The computer's guesses will be random, laying the groundwork for a more intelligent algorithm in subsequent parts of the project.
+This version introduces a binary search algorithm to enhance the guessing process, making the computer's attempts more systematic and efficient compared to random guessing.
+This approach significantly reduces the number of guesses needed to find the correct number by narrowing down the possible range based on the feedback provided.

 ## Project Requirements